How to Become a Physical Therapist: A Step-by-Step Guide

 Step 4: Pass the Exam and Get Licensed

-Once you are approved to take the exam, you can schedule your exam date with prometric.
-The exam will be 250 questions that you have 5 hours to complete.
-You must score 600 or higher to pass.
+Once you are approved to take the exam, you can schedule your exam date with Prometric.
+The NPTE for physical therapists is a computer-based exam with 225 multiple-choice questions administered over about five hours.
+Scores are reported on a 200–800 scale, and you must earn at least 600 to pass.

 After passing the exam, your state will issue you your license.
 Typically, because you have already applied to the state for approval to sit for the exam, you do not need to take any more steps after passing.
 Again, check with your state to make sure they do not need any additional information.